ClusterHQ/flocker/docs/concepts/architecture.rst

 This document describes the Flocker cluster's architecture.

-The Flocker cluster is composed of the following sets of services:
+The Flocker cluster is comprised of the following sets of services:

 * :ref:`The control service <control-service>` exposes the :ref:`api`, with which you can manage and modify the configuration of your cluster.
 * :ref:`Flocker agents <flocker-agents>` are installed on each node in the cluster, and are used to modify the node to match the desired configuration of your cluster.